mah0001/metadata-editor-docs-v2/managing_collections.md

 ## Setting permissions for a collection

 Use the "MANAGE ACCESS" option to add/edit the list of users you want to share the collection with, and their role.
-All users listed in this list will be able to view, and possibly edit, all entries listed in this collection.
+From this page, you can add or remove users, or edit their roles.
+All users who appear in this list will be able to view, and possibly edit and delete, all entries listed in this collection (depending on the roles thay are given).

 ![image](https://github.com/mah0001/metadata-editor-docs-v2/blob/main/img/ME_UG_v1-0-0_managing_collections_permissions.png)